 The cheekily-named Peach Bands initially interested me because they have a thinner width than other options, a soothing range of pink-tinged colors, and a whopping 4.8-star rating on Amazon.
 (Also, yeah, the name.
 Marketing works!)
 But when stacked against other options on the list, these just don’t measure up.

 The Peach Bands felt significantly weaker than other brands, with the heaviest resistance barely reaching the weight of other brands’ medium.
 They also felt the most likely to lose elasticity of the bands tested because they seemed to not snap back into place quite as well, even after a single use.
 While you could theoretically use these for arm workouts—the thinner width makes them easier to grip in your hands—it’s not enough of a draw to get them.
-As far as booty-building goes, there are similarly-priced bands that will work much better.

 Fit Simplify Resistance Loop Exercise Bands

 - Less substantial than cloth-based options

 I tested FitSimplify’s offering because I wanted to be sure that fabric variations provided a marked improvement from pure latex ones.
 Now, I can rest assured that fabric bands are superior.

 This package comes with five different loops marked from X-Light to X-Heavy, but the X-Light through medium options don’t seem like they’d do much to get your glutes working unless you use them for a massive number of reps.
 Even the Heavy and X-Heavy weight struggled to hold a candle to a medium in the fabric booty bands.